HosnaJabbari/Iterative-HFold/README.md

 #### How to use:
     Arguments:
         HFold_iterative:
-            -s <sequence>
+            --s <sequence>
-            -r <structure>
+            --r <structure>
-            -i </path/to/file>
+            --i </path/to/file>
-            -o </path/to/file>
+            --o </path/to/file>

         Remarks:
-            make sure the <arguments> are enclosed in "", for example -r "..().." instead of -r ..().. input file for -i must be .txt if -i is provided with just a file name without a path, it is assuming the file is in the diretory where the executable is called if -o is provided with just a file name without a path, the output file will be generated in the diretory where the executable is called if -o is provided with just a file name without a path, and if -i is provided, then the output file will be generated in the directory where the input file is located
+            make sure the <arguments> are enclosed in "", for example --r "..().." instead of --r ..().. input file for --i must be .txt if --i is provided with just a file name without a path, it is assuming the file is in the diretory where the executable is called if --o is provided with just a file name without a path, the output file will be generated in the diretory where the executable is called if --o is provided with just a file name without a path, and if --i is provided, then the output file will be generated in the directory where the input file is located

     Sequence requirements:
         containing only characters GCAUT